finbourne/luminesce-sdk-python-preview/sdk/docs/SqlExecutionApi.md

 json_proper = False # bool | Should this be text/json (not json-encoded-as-a-string) (optional) (default to False)

     try:
-        # [EXPERIMENTAL] GetByQueryJson: Executes Sql, returned in JSON format, where the sql is simply in the url.
+        # GetByQueryJson: Executes Sql, returned in JSON format, where the sql is simply in the url.
         api_response = api_instance.get_by_query_json(query, query_name=query_name, timeout=timeout, json_proper=json_proper)
         pprint(api_response)
     except ApiException as e: